limeleaf-collective/website/content/blog/understanding-aws-iot-core-device-shadow-reported-desired-delta-state.md

 feature_photo_alt = ""
 +++

-AWS IoT Core Device Shadow is a powerful feature that allows connected devices and cloud applications to synchronize state seamlessly.
-This feature maintains a *virtual representation* of each device's state in the cloud, even when the device is offline.
-This blog post will explain how the device shadow works, focusing on the `reported`, `desired`, and `delta` states—and when devices should report their state or respond to changes.
+I've been doing some work for a client that uses Amazon Web Services (AWS) to manage their IoT devices.
+Specifically, they use [AWS IoT Core Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) to synchronize state between their devices and their cloud applications.
+In this post, I thought it would be helpful to explain how the device shadow works, focusing on the `reported`, `desired`, and `delta` states—and when devices should report their state or respond to changes.
+Let's dive in!

 <!-- more -->